 Organic & Fairtrade - Working Together

-Organic vs. Fairtrade – what’s the difference and how can they work together?
+What’s the difference and how can they work together?

 Likewise Fairtrade standards bear similarities to organic, restricting the use of a number of agricultural chemicals, including certain pesticides and herbicides, with the aim of reducing the risk of harm to both farmers’ health and their local environment.